Project-OSRM/osrm-text-instructions/Readme.md

 ##### Generate Fixtures

-Fixtures can be programatically created and updated via `scripts/generate_fixtures.js`.
+Fixtures are programatically created and updated via `test/fixtures_test`.
 To update the instructions in the fixture files, run `UPDATE=1 npm test`.
+To create new fixtures, add them to `test/fixtures_test`, then run `UPDATE=1 npm test`.

 #### Translations